Paulo New

 Six months into the launch of my fifth start-up “Imperdível” (a Groupon-type site), I came face to face with a harsh reality: our business model was fatally flawed.
 With both client quality and customer experience out of our control, there was nothing we could do to salvage the venture, even after pouring in most of my savings and borrowing additional money from my father.

 We had 100 employees, we were earning millions per month and it seemed like we had the best business in the world in our hands.
 It was a business model that I believed in 100% when I started.
-I convinced investors, partners, and my family that it was the way forward.
+I convinced investors, partners, and my family that that was the way forward.
 I put all of my time, effort, and belief into this business.
-But, suddenly, after all of that work, it was just over?
+How could it be that, suddenly, after all of that work, it was just over?

 Imperdível